triciasawyer/Reading-notes-401/class-08.md

 **What is Role Based Access Control (RBAC) and why do we care?**
 Role-Based Access Control (RBAC) is a method of access control that provides a structured approach to managing and controlling user access to resources within a system or organization.
 It revolves around the concept of roles, which are defined based on job functions, responsibilities, or organizational positions.

-**Describe a Role/Permission heirarchy that you might implement using RBAC.**
+**Describe a Role/Permission heirarchy that you might implement using RBAC.** &nbsp
 -Role: Guest
 Permissions: Limited access to public information and resources.
 No ability to modify or create content. &nbsp